exakat/exakat/docs/src/Installation.rst

 Installation with docker is easy, and convenient.
 It hides the dependency on the graph database, and keeps all files in the 'projects' folder, created in the working directory.

-Currently, Docker installation only ships with one PHP version (7.1), and with support for git, svn and mercurial.
+Currently, Docker installation only ships with one PHP version (7.3), and with support for git, svn, composer and mercurial.

 * Install `Docker <http://www.docker.com/>`_
 * Start Docker